Making a controlled goods agreement

 Contact your nearest Citizens Advice if the bailiffs won’t let you change your repayment plan or if you think you’ve been forced into a controlled goods agreement you can’t keep to.

-If you break your controlled goods agreement the bailiff is allowed to come back to your home to remove any belongings that were listed on the agreement.
+If you break your controlled goods agreement the bailiff will try to come to your home and remove any belongings listed on the agreement.

 They have to give you a ‘notice of intention to re-enter’ before they try to come in.
 This means you have 2 full days after the day they give you the notice before they can try to come into your home.
 For example, if you got the notice on Monday, the bailiffs can’t come back until Thursday.